scarlet-sypher/CryBug/README.md

-Sure!
-Here's the entire content, including the **updated folder structure**, formatted using `#`, `##`, and `-` for easy copy-pasting into your README or documentation file:

 ---

-# 🐞 CryBug – Advanced Bug Tracking and Task Management System
+# 🕷 CryBug – Advanced Bug Tracking and Task Management System

 CryBug is a modern, responsive, and role-based web application designed to streamline software development by tracking bugs, assigning tasks, and managing team workflows in a structured and collaborative environment.